 Many of the Palestinians have not lived in the land for generations but moved to it after the Zionist movement's economic development created jobs for them.
-The World Almanac 2005 says regarding the land that "Jewish immigration, begun in the late nineteenth century, swelled in the 1930s with refugees from the Nazis; heavy Arab immigration from Syria and Lebanon also occurred" (page 789).
+The 2005 World Almanac states regarding the land that "Jewish immigration, begun in the late nineteenth century, swelled in the 1930s with refugees from the Nazis; heavy Arab immigration from Syria and Lebanon also occurred" (page 789).

-Here is something interesting to consider regarding the still smoldering Arab / Israeli conflict.
+Here is something interesting to consider regarding the Palestinians and their conflict with others.
 If the existing Arab regimes in the area took in their fellow Arabs and Muslims after 1948, and let them assimilate and immigrate among them, granting them full citizenship, a good portion of the mess we see today in the Middle East would not exist.
-In other words, if the Arab world REALLY treated the Palestinians as their brothers, they would have let them resettle among them, just as the Indians took in Hindus from Pakistan, Israel took in Jews from the rest of the Middle East, the Germans took in Germans from the East, and the Pakistanis took in fellow Muslims from India.
-However, since Egypt, Syria, Jordan, etc., wished to maintain a source of pressure and propaganda against the Zionist Entity, they mistreated their fellow brother Arabs to accomplish their political end.

 In summary, the modern-day Palestinians are the Arabs who used to live or who live today in the modern State of Israel, including the occupied territories such as the West Bank and the Gaza Strip.
 They are primarily the descendants of Ishmael, Abraham's oldest son.
-Some have been in the Holy Land for generations, but many have not, having moved in after the Zionist Jews came into the land.
+Although some have been in the Holy Land for generations, many have not.